Algebraic vector bundles and $p$-local A^1-homotopy theory: Proofs of the main results

-The case where $k$ has positive characteristic is treated similarly, but one appeals to \'etale realization.
-Arguing as in Lemma~\ref{lem:etalerealizationoftau}, we see that $\pi_{2p}^{\et}(SL_{p}) \cong \pi_{2p}(SU(p))^{\vee}_p$ (see the beginning of the proof of \cite[Lemma 3.3.4]{AsokHoyoisWendtOctonion} for a detailed treatment).
-One then shows that the map $\bpi_{p-1,p+1}^{\aone}(SL_p)(\bar{{\mathbb F}}_p) \isomto \pi_{2p}^{\et}(SL_p)$ is an isomorphism by combining the argument of \cite[Theorem 5.5]{AsokFaselSpheres}, which provides an explicit generator of this group, and ``lifting to characteristic $0$" by means of the comparison isomorphism for \'etale homotopy groups just established.
-Similarly, appealing to \cite[Lemma 3.3.3]{AsokHoyoisWendtOctonion} and Serre's vanishing statement from the preceding paragraph we conclude that $\pi_{2p}^{\et}(Q_{2n-1})^{\wedge}_p$, $n \leq p$ is trivial unless $n = 1$.
-The statements about $\pone$-stable non-triviality follow from the fact that the classes $\alpha_1^{top}$ are stably non-trivial.
+The case where $k$ has positive characteristic is treated similarly, but one appeals to \'etale realization instead of complex realization; we refer the reader to the discussion around Lemma~\ref{lem:etalerealizationoftau} for the notation.
+The \'etale homotopy type of $\mathrm{SL}_p$ can be described by \cite[Theorem 1]{FriedlanderParshall}.
+Indeed, $\mathrm{Et}(\mathrm{SL}_p) \cong \mathrm{SL}_p({\cplx})^{\wedge}_p$ via the comparison maps described before Lemma~\ref{lem:etalerealizationoftau}, while the latter homotopy type is identified with $\mathrm{SU}(p)^{\wedge}_p$ since the inclusion $\mathrm{SU}(p) \hookrightarrow \mathrm{SL}_p(\cplx)$ is a homotopy equivalence.
+In that case, $\bpi_{p-1,p+1}^{\aone}(\mathrm{SL}_p)(\bar{k}) \cong \Z/p$ after $p$-completion and the argument of \cite[Theorem 5.5]{AsokFaselSpheres} provides an explicit generator of the former group, which is compatible with ``lifting to characteristic zero" and is thus non-trivial after \'etale realization.

+Similarly, \cite[Lemma 3.3.3]{AsokHoyoisWendtOctonion} guarantees that $\mathrm{Et}(Q_{2n-1}) \cong (S^{2n-1})^{\wedge}_p$, which allows us to appeal to Serre's vanishing statement from the preceding paragraph to conclude that $\alpha_1$ projects non-trivially to the $p$-primary component of $\pi_{2p}(S^3)^{\wedge}_p$ and is thus non-trivial.
+The statements about $\pone$-stable non-triviality follow from the fact that the classes $\alpha_1^{\topo}$ are stably non-trivial.

 Finally, for Point (3), we proceed as follows.
-Since $\bpi_{p-1,p+1}^{\aone}(SL_p)$ is a constant sheaf of abelian groups, the $\mathbf{GW}$-module structure factors through the rank homomorphism $\mathbf{GW} \to \Z$.
+Since $\bpi_{p-1,p+1}^{\aone}(\mathrm{SL}_p)$ is a constant sheaf of abelian groups, the $\mathbf{GW}$-module structure factors through the rank homomorphism $\mathbf{GW} \to \Z$.
 It follows that $\alpha_1$ is a $p_{\epsilon}$-torsion class.
 We may then appeal to Theorem~\ref{thm:weightshifting}.
-Therefore, $\tau\alpha_1$ determines a class in $\bpi_{p,p}^{\aone}(SL_2)/[\tau]\cdot \bpi_{p,p+1}^{\aone}(SL_2)$.
-We abuse terminology and write $\tau\alpha_1$ for any lift of the image of $\alpha_1$ under $\tau$ to $\bpi_{p,p}^{\aone}(SL_2)(k)$.
+Therefore, $\tau\alpha_1$ determines a class in $\bpi_{p,p}^{\aone}(\mathrm{SL}_2)/[\tau]\cdot \bpi_{p,p+1}^{\aone}(\mathrm{SL}_2)$.
+We abuse terminology and write $\tau\alpha_1$ for any lift of the image of $\alpha_1$ under $\tau$ to $\bpi_{p,p}^{\aone}(\mathrm{SL}_2)(k)$.
 To conclude non-triviality of $\tau\alpha_1$, we simply appeal to Point (2) and Lemma~\ref{lem:complexrealizationoftau} or \ref{lem:etalerealizationoftau}.
 The stable non-triviality of $\tau\alpha_1$ follows in a similar fashion. \end{proof}

 \begin{rem} For an explicit representative of the class $\alpha_1$ constructed in Proposition~\ref{prop:alpha1}, one simply unwinds the references to \cite{AsokFaselSpheres}.
 Indeed, consider the $\aone$-fiber sequence